All roads lead to Negril. I'm so grateful to have visited this oasis before the end of 2020 and I'm already stoked for my next trip to the West Coast.

 On our day trip to Rockhouse, we were so excited to explore their dining options.
 We had heard so many amazing things about Pushcart, one of their cliffside restaurants, but unfortunately they open only on Fridays through Sundays.
 Undoubtedly, there's always next time but I'm thankful that this led us to their namesake restaurant on property.

-Our table shared a mouth-watering Ackee Dip & Plantain Chips, which I wish I could've taken back with me to Kingston.
-For my main, I ordered their signature Rockhouse Burger.
-As I mentioned, our day spent at Rockhouse was potentially one of my favourites of the trip and the food and the restaurant's atmosphere definitely played a large role.
+Our table shared a mouth-watering Ackee Dip & Plantain Chips, which I wish I could've taken back with me to Kingston, and I ordered their signature Rockhouse Burger for my main.
+As I mentioned, our day spent at Rockhouse was potentially one of my favourites of the trip and our meal at the restaurant and its atmosphere definitely played a large role.

 KENNY'S ITALIAN CAFE